Youngzt998/ziteng.yang.github.io/index.md

 **Parallelism & Concurrency** (secondary)

-- **[Ongoing] Program Analysis on Data-race problems**: Investigating some better approaches on both static prediction and dynamic detection of data-races.
+- **[Reading] Program Analysis on Data-race problems**: Investigating some better approaches on both static prediction and dynamic detection of data-races.

 **Computability view of Program Verification and Analysis** (in spare time)